-- Stand in the operator's position behind the handle.
-With secure footing and a firm grasp on the handle, slowly increase the engine speed until the desired blade speed is obtained. - 2.
-Figure 42 illustrates a typical walk-behind trowel application.
+- 1. Stand in the operator's position behind the handle.
+With secure footing and a firm grasp on the handle, slowly increase engine speed until the desired blade speed is obtained. - 2.
+Figure 43 illustrates a typical walk-behind trowel application.
 Practice maneuvering the trowel.
-The trick is to let the trowel do the work. - Continue to practice maneuvering the trowel as if finishing a slab of concrete.
-Practice edging and covering a large area. - 4.
-An effective finishing technique is to work backward.
+The trick is to let the trowel do the work. - 3.
+Continue to practice maneuvering the trowel as if finishing a slab of concrete.
+Practice edging and covering a large area. - An effective finishing technique is to work backward.
 Be careful when moving backward so that hazards can be avoided.
 The best way to get accustomed to the trowel is repeated use.

 To move the trowel to the operator's left, lift up on the handle.
 To move the trowel to the right, push down on the handle.
-BACKWARD REMEMBER!
-If you let go of the trowel, simply step away and let the trowel come to a complete STOP before trying to recover it.
-BACKWARD The best method for finishing concrete is to slowly walk backward with the trowel, guiding it from side to side.
-This will cover any footprints in the wet concrete.

-Figure 42.
+Figure 43.
 Maneuvering the Trowel